 As I mentioned above, and as I talked about in my other posts on the Mission Application Timeline and the application process for Mission Papers, only a bishop (or branch president) can interview missionary candidates and recommend them as worthy to serve a full-time mission.
 In this interview, your priesthood leader will ask you if you meet the qualifications for missionary service revealed in section 4 of the Doctrine and Covenants: faith, hope, charity, love, an eye single to the glory of God, virtue, knowledge, temperance, patience, brotherly kindness, godliness, charity, humility, and diligence.

 Full-time missionary service is a privilege, not a right, and therefore, potential missionaries must be worthy in every respect in order to receive that privilege.
 If you have had law of chastity violations, your bishop and stake president (or branch president and district or mission president) will need to confirm that your repentance is complete prior to submitting your application.
 They will make sure that you are prepared spiritually for your mission call and that you have been free of transgression for a sufficient time to manifest genuine repentance.
-If you have had multiple or serious violations of the law of chastity, this time period will likely be at least one year from the most recent occurrence.

 If you have had problems with the law of chastity, to prepare for a mission you will need to become worthy, and you will need to go through the repentance process.
 Complete repentance of law of chastity violations is necessary before a potential missionary can submit the paperwork.
 If you are afraid or unsure how to begin the repentance process, start by going to see your bishop.
 He will guide you through the steps of repentance and give you support along the way.